 ami_energy_reduction_rate indicates the expected energy saving rate (percentage) when the video is displayed after applying the attenuation map sample values on the sample values of the associated video.

 ami_display_model indicates the display models on which the attenuation map sample values may be used.
 The semantics of the bits of this field are as described in Table 1.

-Table 1 Semantics of the bits of the ami_display_model field
+Semantics of the bits of the ami_display_model field.